 (Photo by Wilkine Brutus)

-It was sometime this past November when listening to the song “1 Thing,” written and performed by Amerie, that Sofiya Ballin got the inspiration to start something she knew she didn’t have the time or money for.
+It was this past November while listening to Amerie’s “1 Thing“ that Sofiya Ballin got the inspiration to start something she knew she didn’t have the time or money for.

 But as she was dancing around her house and just having a good time, she thought about how refreshing and motivating it was to hear a woman’s voice — and that feeling was something she wanted to share and talk about with other women.